Skip to content

 cloudfront-db

-Create log ingestion (Light Engine for log analytics)
+Create log ingestion (Light Engine)

 Using the Console